beatboxjs/ror-player/assets/tuneDescriptions/jungle/en.md

-**Sign:** Swing your fist above your head and share your body, like dancing to techno music.
+**Sign:** Swing your fist above your head and shake your body, like dancing to techno music.

 ## Background